 Geoprobe Systems® offers direct push machines in several sizes and configurations to suit a wide variety of site conditions.
 Sometimes, however, a project is just too small or the location too remote to warrant the use of a machine.
-Manual sampling tools provide an economical means of collecting subsurface information from shallow depths without the use of a direct push machine.
+Manual sampling tools - sometimes referred to as hand auger soil sampling - provide an economical means of collecting subsurface information from shallow depths without the use of a direct push machine.

-Manual sampling simply involves advancing tools into the subsurface without the aid of a hydraulically-powered machine.
+Manual sampling or hand auger soil sampling simply involves advancing tools into the subsurface without the aid of a hydraulically-powered machine.
 Tools for advancement of the rod string include manual slide hammers and gas, pneumatic, or electric hand-held hammers.
 After collection of the sample or completion of the log, the tool string is retrieved using a probe rod jack.

 Manual Slide Hammers